-Unit 2: Creating Systems to Manage Information - 10 hour externally set task on the design, creation, testing and evaluation of a relational database system to manage information.
+Unit 2: Creating Systems to Manage Information -10 hour externally set task on the design, creation, testing and evaluation of a relational database system to manage information.

-Unit 3: Using Social Media in Business. - Internal assignment that explores how businesses use social media to promote their products and services.
+assignment that explores how businesses use social media to promote their products and services.
 Learners also implement social media activities in a business to meet requirements.